 The DoggyRide Novel Dog Jogger-Stroller is the green/grey/black stroller in the center of each of the comparison pictures.
 This is the roomiest of all of the dog strollers we tested and has the highest weight capacity at 110 pounds.
 It has air-filled tires, reflectors for visibility, and a very large storage pocket on the back.

-Because of it’s size and weight capacity, this would be a great stroller for more than one pet.
+Because of its size and weight limit, this would be a great stroller for more than one pet.
 The flexibility to use the stroller as a bike trailer is an added benefit.
 We found it spacious enough for Buster, and almost too big for Ty.
 It felt like more stroller than we needed.

 Petique All Terrain Pet Jogger – $240

-One feature that differentiates the Petique dog stroller from the ibiyaya its the multi-position, adjustable handle bar.
-This makes it easy for humans of any height to comfortably push the stroller.
+One feature that differentiates the Petique dog stroller from the ibiyaya is the multi-position, adjustable handlebar.
+This makes it easy for humans of any height to comfortably push the stroller over uneven terrain.
 The other difference is the zippers.
 The Petique zippers were easier to use and felt more durable.
-This stroller, as well as the ibiyaya, folds flat and the tires can be quickly removed for easy storage.
+This stroller, as well as the ibiyaya, folds flat, and the tires can be quickly removed for easy storage.

-The compact size of the Petique stroller allows you to use it anywhere.
-And it’s maximum weight capacity of 60 pounds makes it comfortable for medium sized dogs.
+The Petique stroller’s compact size allows you to use it anywhere.
+Its maximum weight capacity of 60 pounds makes it comfortable for medium-sized dogs.
 While we would have preferred a bit more storage, this stroller met all of our needs.

 Pet Rover – Pet Rover XL Pet Stroller – $206

 The Pet Rover XL is the purple and black stroller on the far right in the comparison photos.
-This pet stroller has foam-filled rubber tires, a no-zip canopy closure, a wrist strap for safety, a cup holder, under-carriage storage basket, and storage pockets.
-With a maximum capacity of 75 pounds and an expandable carriage bed, it offers plenty of room for one medium-sized pet or two smaller ones.
+This pet stroller has foam-filled rubber tires, a no-zip canopy closure, a wrist strap for safety, a cup holder, an under-carriage storage basket, and storage pockets for pet gear.
+With a maximum capacity of 75 pounds and an expandable carriage bed, it offers plenty of room for one medium-sized pet or two smaller dogs.

 The Pet Rover XL offers a lot of features at this price point.
 The leather-covered handlebar is reversible, the front tires lock, and it’s the most compact of the stroller when folded.